 Shoulder injuries are common in children and adolescents, particularly in children who are very active and participate in organized sports involving overhead activity such as baseball, volleyball, and swimming.

 Because we understand how an outstretched shoulder injury can also cause injury to the growth plates in a child, we have successful recoveries after shoulder procedures as opposed to those seen by an adult orthopedic physician who may not factor in growth plates.

 Injuries that occur over time because of repetitive activity are known as overuse injuries.
 For example, chronic shoulder pain that occurs with throwing in baseball players may be related to overuse and inflammation around the growth plate in the upper part of the humerus bone.
 This injury is referred to as Little League Shoulder or proximal humeral epiphysiolysis.

 Pain and swelling present after an acute trauma indicate a musculoskeletal injury.
 The pain may be generalized to the area or be specific to one particular location.
-Severe pain, numbness, tingling, and restriction of motion may indicate more serious injury.
-Chronic (or overuse) injury may present more gradually, with more vague complaints of pain that is made worse with overhead activity.
+Severe pain, numbness, tingling, and restriction of motion may indicate a more serious injury.
+Chronic (or overuse) injury may present more gradually, with more vague complaints of pain that are made worse with overhead activity.
 Overhead athletes may notice a decline in their performance due to the pain.

 “Hospital stays for my patients after surgery are shorter than most.
 I prepare the child for the surgery in advance.
 The preparation helps the children recover quicker after surgery, shortening their hospital stay.
 This may be a win-win for the children and their families.”
 Shyam Kishan, MD